What Is The Question Formulation Technique?

 Questions clarifying questions to ask before hosting a QFT: What is the purpose of the QFT in general?
 What is the purpose of our specific QFT today?
 Have I done this–or anything like it-in the past?
 How did it go?
 What might be difficult following the rules for producing questions?
 Which rule might be most difficult to follow?
 What is our question focus?
 What do I know/not know/think I might know about it?

-The video below is a nice short summary of QFT by InquirED.
+This video is a nice short summary of QFT by InquirED.